OSLC/oslc-server/README.md

 All this information is processed by the oslc-service and ldp-service.
 The oslc-server only addresses where the configuration information comes from and how it is passed to the services, like any Express middleware configuration.

-oslc-server accepts RDF resources in JSON-LD and Turtle formats.
+oslc-server accepts RDF resources in JSON-LD, Turtle, and RDF-XML formats.
+RDF-XML is accepted by default.
+When conducting OSLC Queries, the results return in SPARQL JSON format (application/sparql-results+json) as defined in [SPARQL 1.1 Query Results JSON](https://www.w3.org/TR/sparql11-results-json/).

 The server can be exercised using Firefox REST Client, Poster or any other REST client.